sergio17sa/sergio17sa/readme.md

 ## 🎰 Projects:

-**Master Of Time:** Immerse yourself in a thrilling strategy game where victory lies in utilizing the unique abilities of a diverse cast of characters.
+**MASTER OF TIME:** Immerse yourself in a thrilling strategy game where victory lies in utilizing the unique abilities of a diverse cast of characters.
 As a player, you'll have the opportunity to select a character and strategically deploy them in battle to attack and defend against the enemy.

 [![VideoGame](https://img.shields.io/badge/Game-Link-yellow)](https://oscaralarcon99.itch.io/masteroftime)